Emelie Garbers

 Emelie Garbers (née Jonsson; born 1 September, 1982) is a Swedish actress.

 Her role as the Mimarobe in the 2018 science fiction film Aniara garnered her a Guldbagge Award for Best Actress in a Leading Role at the 55th Guldbagge Awards in January 2020.
 Other film credits include the 2012 television movie Call Girl.
 Her television credits include the drama Dejta on Sveriges Television.
+She appeared in the 2024 TV series End of Summer.

 Garbers was educated at the Royal Swedish Ballet School and the Stockholm University of the Arts.